Gwenpool: Gwenpool (2025)

-In the Gwenpool (2025) limited series, Gwen Stacy is resurrected with Weapon X-like abilities as the killer Weapon X-31.
+In the limited series Gwenpool (2025), Gwen Stacy is resurrected with Weapon X-like abilities as Weapon X-31.
 Her mysterious handler known as the "Grand Architect" calls her by the "Gwenpool" name, which she dislikes.
-The real Gwen Poole teams up with Gwen's heartbroken love Spider-Man in an unlikely adventure, both to figure out who revived Gwen, why she is wearing a purple version of Poole's suit, and how to stop her.
+The real Gwen Poole teams up with Peter Parker in an unlikely adventure, both to figure out who revived Gwen, why she is wearing a purple version of Poole's suit, and how to stop her.
 When Gwenpool was killed, her ghost remains.
-She would later interact with this Gwenpool and learned that this Gwen is actually the reconstructed clone that was originally created by New U Technologies.
+She would later interact with this Gwenpool and learned that this Gwen is actually the reanimated Gwen Stacy (Stacy's soul in a clone body) from Dead No More: The Clone Conspiracy.
 They worked together to fight the forces of the Weapon X base that the Grand Architect works in.
-When Spider-Man, Hawkeye, and Jeff the Land Shark arrive to join the fight, the Grand Architect is unmasked as a counterpart of Marvel Comics writer Cavan Scott.
+When Spider-Man, Kate Bishop, and Jeff the Land Shark arrive to join the fight, the Grand Architect is unmasked as a counterpart of Marvel Comics writer Cavan Scott.
 After regaining her body which has been made into a Deathlok, Gwenpool persuades X-31 to spare the Grand Architect's life.
-While planning to have MegaTony work to restore her body by her next appearance, Gwenpool ropes X-31 into helping her, Spider-Man, Hawkeye, and Jeff in fighting Fin Fang Foom.
+While planning to have MegaTony work to restore her body by her next appearance, Gwenpool and the group then proceed to fight Fin Fang Foom.